Paralympian Hunter Woodhall Gave up His Division I Track Scholarship to Go Pro

 By

 In 2017, Paralympian Hunter Woodhall earned an NCAA Division I track scholarship to the University of Arkansas, becoming the first double amputee to do so.
-However, Hunter is now giving up his scholarship and forgoing his senior year to become a professional athlete.
-Even though he has said that he has waived his NCAA eligibility to train for the delayed 2020 Paralympics in Tokyo, Hunter also said it's due to the NCAA's rules on image and likeliness.
+However, he gave up his scholarship, forgoing his senior year, to become a professional athlete.

 Article continues below advertisement